-- Specific objectives, tasks, roles, responsibilities, timelines and achievement indicators.

-- Top five prioritised service development and improvement key issues:

-- what will be done to address them

-- who will address them

-- timeframes

-- risk management.

-- Specialisation focus e.g. professional development who, what how.

-- Goals that focus on Māori achievement.

-- Goals that focus on Pasifika achievement.
+- Specific objectives, tasks, roles, responsibilities, timelines and achievement indicators. - Top five prioritised service development and improvement key issues: - what will be done to address them - who will address them - timeframes - o risk management. - Specialisation focus e.g. professional development who, what, how. - Goals that focus on Māori student achievement. - Goals that focus on Pacific student achievement.